jeevanpillay/funds/README.md

-# veBomb
+# Funds

-This application form the base files of the veBomb application.
-It can be used to build applications that required withdrawal/deposit service
+This application form the base files of the withdraw/deposit service.
+Currently being rewritten in GoLang instead.

 ## Getting Started